 If there is no will, family inheritance entitlements are governed by the rules of intestacy.
 Depending on the amounts involved, any spouse (or civil partner) is entitled to inherit at least part of the estate, with the remainder split among the nearest relatives.

 With or without a will, family inheritances may seem unfair.
 Particular problems can arise if a couple were living together (without actually being married or in a civil partnership), if there were previous relationships or stepchildren or if a will unexpectedly favours one child over another.

 Spouses, civil partners, former spouses or civil partners, cohabiting partners, children and any financial dependents may be able to make a claim for reasonable financial provision – even if the will (or the rules of intestacy) specifies a smaller inheritance or no inheritance at all.

 Individual bequests in the will may be invalid.
 For example, if the bequest is unclear or if an inheritance has been left to one of the witnesses.
-Disputes can also occur if executors act improperly, either by mistake (eg: misinterpreting the will) or deliberately.
+Disputes can also occur if executors act improperly, either by mistake (eg misinterpreting the will) or deliberately.

 Inheritance claim disputes, like other legal disputes, can be complex, time-consuming and costly.
-Whether you are a beneficiary or not, if you are not getting the inheritance to which you are entitled you should take legal advice.
+Whether you are a beneficiary or not, if you are not getting the inheritance to which you believe you are entitled you should take legal advice.